GSA/site-scanning-documentation/scans/live/pagedata.md

 ## Future Plans

+* Schema validation, at least for code.json and data.json
 * Pull out further actionable data from the machine readable files (e.g. points of contact for the data.json files?)